Nerderer/vue-fetch-box/README.md

 # Vue fetch-box

 `fetch-box` is a component for Vue where you simply pass a URL as a prop, and it'll fetch the content for you.
-See it as an easy way to do AJAX request without all the manual setup.
+See it as an easy way to do AJAX requests without all the manual setup.
 Great for prototyping or widgets that requires getting data from an API endpoint.

 It will only handle normal GET methods, which makes sense considering how it's used.